 The peer panel review process is the most important step in the awarding of our cultural grants.
 Your expertise and judgment are vital steps in this process.
-The Division of Cultural Affairs, Florida Council on Arts and Culture, and Secretary of State all depend on your professionalism in the recommendation of grants funding.
+The Division of Arts and Culture, Florida Council on Arts and Culture, and Secretary of State all depend on your professionalism in the recommendation of grants funding.
 We rely on you to bring your own particular experiences and knowledge to the deliberations.
-You may also give helpful information and criticism about organizations with which you are familiar as long as it is understood that you never represent them.
+You may also give helpful information and criticism about organizations with which are familiar to you as long as it is understood that you never represent them.

-Grant funding is more competitive every year and the level of Division of Cultural Affairs' grant funding will vary.
+Grant funding is more competitive every year and the level of the Division of Arts and Culture's grant funding will vary.
 The public dollars that fund our programs are limited, and it is your responsibility to select grant proposals that provide evidence of the highest quality programs for the greatest benefit to members of the community.